Iniquit/farcyte/README.md

 ```

 3. In the root directory of the project, run `npm i` to install the necessary dependencies.
-4. Run `node farcyte` or (on windows) double-click start.bat or run `npx nodemon` to have a filewatcher that rebuilds on file changes.
+4. Run `node farcyte` or `npx nodemon` to have a filewatcher that rebuilds on file changes.